|

 This situation is not unique and is found in most other large cities.

 SH 151 actually ends at Loop 1604.
 Since ARP lies directly ahead of the end of 151, the route to connect to it must inherently go straight.
 Therefore, it gives the impression that the highway keeps going over 1604 and Westwood Loop and then encounters a signal, but you'll notice that the speed limit decreases to 45 mph as you approach Loop 1604, and there are large yellow "FREEWAY ENDS/SIGNAL AHEAD" signs that tell you the freeway is ending and that you are transitioning to a surface street.
 There's even a green "Alamo Ranch Pkwy (straight arrow)" sign.
-Therefore, the overpasses are really just a long, straight exit from 151 to ARP instead of being an exit to the right or left.
+Therefore, the overpasses are really just a long, straight exit from 151 to ARP instead of being a traditional exit to the right or left.
 Don't nearly all exits from highways end at a traffic signal or stop sign?
 So there's no reason for this one not to as well.
-Furthermore, with the addition of the overpass at Westwood Loop, traffic from SH 151 now is winnowed down to a single lane and merges onto ARP more like a typical exit ramp, which also should signal to drivers that they've left the freeway.
+Furthermore, with the addition of the overpass at Westwood Loop, traffic from SH 151 now is winnowed down to a single lane and merges onto ARP more like a typical exit ramp, which also should signal to drivers that they've exited the freeway.

 This is a case where drivers need to pay attention and adjust their expectations accordingly. - This configuration causes westbound traffic from 151 to back up when it reaches ARP.